Brennan (given name)

-Brennan and Braonán are masculine given names, and Brennan is also a feminine given name.
+Brennan and Braonán are masculine given names, but Brennan can be a feminine given name.
 The given name Brennan is considered to be mainly an Irish or Gaelic name.
-The Gaelic personal name Braonán is derived from the Irish braon, meaning "sorrow".
+The Gaelic personal name Braonán is derived from the Irish braon, meaning "drop".
+An alternative derivation is from the personal name Branán, a diminutive of the word bran, meaning "raven".
 In some cases the given name Brennan may be a contracted form of the given name Brendan.